 Think fast grassy racing a bit like the old Happy Valley venue that was well loved over the years.
 On that note, please follow parking signs carefully and don’t get caught parking on verges as you’re sure to be fined – use BN2 5PB for the Sat Nav and then follow signs.
 Sign up here for round 3 of the Sussex League and round 9 of the LDN and SE Cyclocross League

-A castle to rival Leeds, a fantastic new venue for the LDN and SE League and a brilliant new finale to the Sussex League, where the best ¾ results will be totalled up and presented after the race in the venue’s beautiful cafe, known as The Hub.
-The course has had imput from various local riders and racers and it’s sure to be a belter – It features a tarmac start, winds around the main cafe, heads out along the river bank and then through an orchard, before returning to the start via some classic cyclocross grassy twists and turns.
+The grand finale of the Sussex League and a castle to rival Leeds!
+A fantastic new venue for the LDN and SE League where the best three out of four results will be totaled up and presented after the race in the venue’s beautiful cafe, known as The Hub.
+The course has had input from various local riders and racers and it’s sure to be a belter – It features a flat start, before heading up a killer gravel climb to the top of the orchard.
+Riders then descend back down through the apple trees before heading back to the Hub via classic grassy off-camber twists and turns.
+Then all in view of the cafe riders complete the tight twisty kids course before heading back out for another lap.
+Make sure to check out the Christmas market and stick around for the prize giving.

 In Flanders beware of riding to anywhere with the word “berg” in the place name – In France watch out for “Mont” and in the Netherlands “muur” can spell trouble,… No prizes then for guessing which bit of the name Somerhill, London Leaguers should be fearful of.
 Glen from Southborough Wheelers tells us, “last year we were so proud of the race we put on that we’ve had to think hard to improve upon it, but we’re looking forward to showing everyone some great new surprises.
 We’ve had amazing support from the School that owns the land and I think we’ve upped the fun and removed the slog!”